Lazy Ways to Truth

 Without poetic seed there won’t be prose.
 The elaborate network of trunks, branches, twigs, flowers, fruits and leaves is nothing but a commentary on the small poetic seed.
 So all ye wannabe writers, nurture the poet in you, who understands the value of pause in life, who moves slowly to watch everything, sight and smell everything.
 Brushstrokes of poetry softly touch the soul without disrupting its restful muse and bring out the nuggets of love, compassion, harmony and peace.

-It’s my monumental work delving into the deeper meanings of religion, spirituality, faith, superstition and many more.
+Faceless Gods is my monumental work delving into the deeper meanings of religion, spirituality, faith, superstition and many more.
 Along with the main axis are the oiling elements of nationality, humanism, nomadic culture and many more.
 To enjoy the unrestrained beauty of this work, I advise the visitors to start with Chapter 1 from the bottom of the posting list and them move up to reach the higher hierarchy of larger perspectives.
 Sandeep Dahiya alias Sufi